MngSebastian/tenant-form/README.md

 Better Validation, as already mentioned, the validation is very basic and ideally it would need more.

 I would have liked to integrate Buena's design identity.
 I went to your website and I saw a modern, sleek yet creative design, initially, I was going to build something to fit right in with Buena's website/design but I decided to let my creativity work and see where it takes me.

+### I really enjoyed working on this, thank you for the opportunity.